 What hides wear without looking busy

-- Heathers, tweeds, and micro-patterns hide crumbs, minor stains, and pilling better than flat solids.
+- Heathers, tweeds, and micro-patterns usually hide crumbs, minor stains, and light pilling better than flat solids.

-If you love white or cream, you don’t have to abandon it.
-You just need a plan: washable slipcovers, a tighter weave, and a willingness to clean promptly.
+If you love white or cream, you do not have to give up on it.
+You just need a realistic plan: tighter weave, fast cleanup, and preferably removable covers.

 Matching upholstery to pets, flooring, and light